k0smik0/diane/Readme.md

 Vanilla version is provided just for test or "education" purposes, while I use, really, roboguiced version.
 Its dependency injection handle allows to to forget all about passing arguments to  classes constructors: let IoC container does for you.
-In this way you have just to implement "doSearch" methods and binding the interfaces to concrete class in roboguice module class (5 rows code, check out within examples).
+In this way you have just to implement "doSearch" methods and binding the interfaces to concrete class in roboguice module class (5 rows code, check out examples).

 This [video](http://www.youtube.com/watch?v=pA4CGULfZpU) show some demos.